Yes, You Can Add Bluetooth to Your Old Car — Here Is How

 - Battery power

-Their price ranges also vary; accordingly, you should set a budget to get the item that matches up to your spending limits.
+Their price ranges also vary; accordingly, you should set a budget to get the item that matches your spending limits.

 Get a Bluetooth cassette adapter